wtforms/flask-wtf/docs/csrf.rst

 We will take the ``<meta>`` way for example, the ``<script>`` way is far more easier, you don't have to worry if there is no example for it.

-When never you send a AJAX POST request, add the ``X-CSRFToken`` for it:
+Whenever you send a AJAX POST request, add the ``X-CSRFToken`` for it:

 .. sourcecode:: javascript